Auckland Harbour Bridge's centre span severely damaged in crash

 But transport bosses say there are no risks of the bridge collapsing, instead a permanent solution was now being worked on to replace the damaged strut

-Waka Kotahi NZ Transport Agency General Manager Transport Services, Brett Gliddon, said engineers were looking at a temporary solution this weekend
+Waka Kotahi NZ Transport Agency General Manager Transport Services, Brett Gliddon, said engineers were looking at a temporary solution this weekend.

 The bridge was damaged on Friday morning after a southbound truck carrying a shipping container was blown sideways by a wind gust of up to 127km/h.